 Tim has worked within financial management in the industrial sector for many years with such companies as Brambles, Shell and Toyota, gathering an abundance of experience, which he’s now applying within his role as Treasurer.
 It is not all leisure for Tim in his retirement though, as he is undertaking to consult for an Adelaide and regional bus company that is keen to gain in-depth financial assistance in an industry where a full understanding of costs and margins is essential.

 Kate is the Service Director for Southern Adelaide Palliative Services (SAPS).
-SAPS is a Regional Level 6 service which has a dedicated inpatient unit of 15 beds – Laurel Hospice provides consultation-liaison services to the three hospitals within the Local Health Network and serves a population of 350,000 with community support.
-Kate was appointed the Chair of the Palliative Care Clinical Network in April 2012 and is responsible for overseeing the implementation of the strategic elements of the Statewide Services Plan – Palliative Care 2009-2016.
+SAPS is a Regional Level 6 service with a dedicated inpatient unit of 15 beds being Laurel Hospice, which provides consultation and liaison services to the three hospitals within the Local Health Network and serves a population of 350,000 with community support.
+Kate was appointed the Chair of the Palliative Care Clinical Network in April 2012 and was responsible for overseeing the implementation of the strategic elements of the Statewide Services Plan – Palliative Care 2009-2016.

 Retired Manager – SAPS Research Unit